 The problem

-Quite often, we have too little data to perform valid inference.
+Quite often, we have too little data to perform valid inferences.
 Consider the situation with multivariate Gaussian distribution, where we have few observations compared to the number of variables.
 For example, that’s the case for graphical models used in biology or medicine.
 In such a setting, the usual way of finding the covariance matrix (the maximum likelihood method) isn’t statistically applicable.
 What now?

 Invariance by permutation

-In some cases, the interchange of variables in the vector does not change its distribution.
+Sometimes, the interchange of variables in the vector does not change its distribution.
 In the multivariate Gaussian case, it would mean that they have the same variances and covariances with other respective variables.
 For instance, in the following covariance matrix, variables X1 and X3 are interchangeable, meaning that vectors (X1, X2, X3) and (X3, X2, X1) have the same distribution.

 Of course, in the samples collected in the real world, no perfect equalities will be observed.
 Still, if the respective values in the (poorly) estimated covariance matrix were close, adopting a particular assumption about invariance by permutation would be a reasonable step.